Maaz-Saeed/fly-happy-travel-agency/CONTRIBUTING.md

 ## Code of Conduct

-Be respectful and constructive.
-Assume good intent, and keep discussion focused on the code and the project.
+This project follows the [Code of Conduct](CODE_OF_CONDUCT.md).
+Be respectful and constructive, and keep discussion focused on the code and the project.